Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Tumors and cysts are two distinct entities.

-Some common examples of cysts include sebaceous cysts, small bumps that form just beneath the skin and ovarian cysts.
+Some common examples of cysts include sebaceous (epidermoid) cysts — small bumps that form just beneath the skin — cysts that occur in the liver (hepatic), cysts that occur in the kidneys (renal), and breast and ovarian cysts.
 It's important to note, however, that nearly all cancers are capable of producing cysts.

-To determine whether a cyst or tumor is benign or malignant, a sample of the affected tissue — or, in some cases, the entire suspicious area — is removed and studied under a microscope.
+Cysts that appear uniform after examination by ultrasound or a computerized tomography (CT) scan are almost always benign and should simply be observed.
+If the cyst has solid components, it may be benign or malignant and should have further evaluation.
+The best test to determine whether a cyst or tumor is benign or malignant is to take a sample of the affected tissue — or, in some cases, the entire suspicious area — by removing it and studying it under a microscope.
 This is known as a biopsy.

 Timothy J. Moynihan, M.D.